nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 }
 ```

-I had to create the same method for LeafKeyValue, and the code is getting duplicated in some parts, which I don't like, but it is not something to worry about right now.
+I had to create the same method for *LeafKeyValue*, and the code is getting duplicated in some parts, which I don't like, but it is not something to worry about right now.

 **Delete Functions**

-Deleting specific part of byte array, specially when it is not a fixed length byte, may be a dificult task.
-I know that this implementation done here is not something special and is not fast the way I want, but it's usefull to advance with the first version of my bTree.
+Deleting a specific part of a byte array, especially when it is not of fixed length, may be a difficult task.
+I know that this implementation done here is not something special and is not as fast as I want, but it's useful to advance with the first version of my B-tree.

-What I do is not to delete anything, I read all values from a page (Node), remove the desired key, and then store everything again in the renewed array.
-Simple but slow, one best alternative is to identify the real position of the desired field in the page, and copy other bytes to it's position, namelly shifting bytes from right to left.
+What I do is not to delete anything; I read all values from a page (Node), remove the desired key, and then store everything again in the renewed array.
+Simple but slow.
+One better alternative is to identify the real position of the desired field in the page and copy other bytes to its position, namely shifting bytes from right to left.

-One exemple of the implemented method is show below:
+One example of the implemented method is shown below:

 ```go
 func (n *TreeNode) DeleteLeafKeyValueByKey(key []byte) {